bsubei/codecrafters-redis-zig/README.md

 - It turns out I didn't do a good job of setting up the data modeling for the server state.
 - I put all the server state behind one struct.
 Now I need to move the mutex locking from being just in the hashmap to the rest of the server state (because that can also change).
 - I think I'm getting the hang of idiomatic Zig.
 It's a bit different but I think it ends up being readable because it's predictable.
+- D'oh!
+I think I made a mistake moving all the server state behind one mutex lock.
+I should probably have the Cache have its own lock so it's not slowed down by random unrelated requests from replicas (?).